 Action and danger spike adrenaline and tunnel your vision and senses.
 Or they make one persistent detail stand out.
 How many times have you heard grief-ridden or traumatized people/characters say, “And for some reason, I remember looking out the window and seeing this random kid crossing the street, and that’s all I remember from that time at the hospital when Dad passed.”

 You’re only paying attention to the things you need to survive, or sometimes your conscious mind isn’t working at all.
 So not only does superfluous description during an action sequence seem unnecessary and slow the pacing, I also just don’t buy it.
 That’s the crux of mimetic writing.

 The inverse is true, too.
 If your character is paying really careful attention to someone or something, vague description just isn’t going to cut it.
 If she’s looking into his eyes (is there a bigger cliche?), she most likely wouldn’t find them just “beautiful” or simply “captivating,” but she’d go into detail.
 This is an easy consideration, and perfectly logical, but it’s just one more small thing for writers to keep in their heads when they’re writing and people do forget

 Whenever we describe something, we draw the reader’s attention to it.
 This doesn’t just apply to how we describe something, it counts for what we describe, too.
 We are the story’s curator, using all the tools in our storytelling arsenal to guide the reader through the tale.
 Mimetic writing — imitating the action of what’s being described — is a subtle way to do just that.
 Description is another related skill.
-Lately, I’ve been noticing a lot of description missteps.
-Next week, I think I’ll talk about overdescribing and underdescribing, the twin traps that some writers can fall into as they’re building their stories.
+Lately, I’ve been noticing a lot of description missteps, so this literary device is something to keep in mind.